Researcher says his findings ultimately led to a safer, more stable kernel

 The flaws were patched in Linux 5.10 kernel, issued on October 14, the day after public disclosure.

 ‘Safer and more stable kernel’

-“Although most of these bugs were unlikely to be exploitable, or even remotely triggerable, they allowed engineers to identify and fix” a raft of “other weaknesses” and “as such contributed to having a safer and more stable kernel”, said Nguyen.
+“Although most of these bugs were unlikely to be exploitable, or even remotely triggerable, they allowed engineers to identify and fix” a raft of “other weaknesses” and “as such contributed to having a safer and more stable kernel”, said the researcher.

 Shortly after the BleedingTooth disclosure, in September, it emerged (PDF) that billions of devices supporting BlueZ, Android’s Fluoride Bluetooth stack, and the iOS BLE stack were vulnerable to Bluetooth low energy spoofing attacks.